Matrix integrals $\&$ finite holography: Planar diagrams with multiple vertices

 convergent for $|t|\leq 1$.
 For large $k$ the summand scales as $\sim\Gamma(1+1/m)k^{-\boldsymbol{1-\frac{1}{m}}}$. {\textbf{Multi-variable perturbation theory.}} For general small couplings $\boldsymbol{\alpha}$ the perturbative expansion of the regular solution reads

 The above expression accounts for mixing of the couplings.
 Note that if we set all but one of the couplings (e.g. $\alpha_\ell$) to zero (\ref{eq:small_alpha_gu}) reduces to (\ref{eq:u_gm_puregravity}).
 We conjecture that this reduces to (\ref{eq:u_gamma_sm}) along the path $\gamma_\star^{(m)}$.
 Similarly to the case $m=3$ and $m=4$ we believe that also for $m\geq 5$ there exists a smooth function which leads to (\ref{eq:small_alpha_gu}) when approached from different directions in coupling space.

-Since for $m\geq 5$ the solutions of the normalisation condition however cannot be expressed in terms of radicals we can only conjecture an explicit expression similar to (\ref{eq:B3_patchwork}) and (\ref{eq:B4}) and our expressions (\ref{eq:small_alpha_gu}) are evidenced by strong numerical observations.
+We note that we can also express (\ref{eq:small_alpha_gu}) in terms of incomplete exponential Bell polynomials \cite{Bell}.
+Using the Lagrange inversion theorem (for an introduction see e.g. \cite{enumerative_combinatorics}) to solve the normalisation condition perturbatively (\ref{eq:BC}) we obtain